Ruth is ‘on a mission to develop independent thinking, encourage engagement, trust and connection and to transform meetings from dull to dynamic’.

 Why?
 Because we’ve never needed it more.
 Just look around at the world we live in.

-The driving force behind the Thinking Environment way of being is a passion for creating the conditions in which people can think clearly and for themselves.
+It’s possible, and vitally important, to actively create the conditions in which people can think clearly and for themselves.
 This is not usual.
-I’m starting to think that it’s quite radical – it’s a benign disruption of the norm.
-The norm is interruption, and the expectation that others will think for us instead.
+In fact it’s quite radical – it’s a benign disruption of the norm.
+The norm is interruption, advice, direction – even the expectation that others will think for us instead.
+That’s what drives me in this work in the Thinking Environment.

-Relevant experience includes my publishing career, career transition, chairing a national grant-making Trust for over five years, building a successful coaching practice, my remarkable year with startup Future Prospect, creating my own consultancy Think It Through and teaching nationally and internationally, particularly in Dublin.
+Relevant experience includes my publishing career, career transition, parenting two daughters, chairing a national grant-making Trust for over five years, building a successful coaching practice, my remarkable year with startup Future Prospect, creating my own consultancy Think It Through and teaching nationally and internationally, particularly in Dublin.

 Following a Masters in Critical Thinking and Cultural Studies at Birkbeck, University of London in 2002 I maintain my own learning and development through peer and other supervision and memberships of relevant organisations such as the Time to Think Collegiate, the Association for Coaching and the Royal Society for Arts, Manufacture and Commerce.
 Like many coaches I’m fascinated by the growing understanding of the brain and read around this widely, incorporating ongoing research and ideas into my teaching.